clocklimited/navy-clock-prepare/README.md

 It does the following actions:

 * Clone a specified GIT repository to a specified prepare location OR execute a fetch on the existing GIT repository
+* Compare currently checked out branch or tag to the one we are trying to checkout.
+If the commit hash is the same, skip remaining steps
 * Checkout the specified GIT branch or tag
 * Initialise or update all submodule references
 * Run npm run-script prepare